WestCoastInformatics/SNOMED-CT-Transitive-Closure/src/main/resources/README.txt

         the differing use of metadata concepts between the two formats.
 For RF1, relationships for inactive concepts are left out of the computation.
+* NOTE: the database load scripts have not been comprehensively tested so be aware that they may not work 100% out of the box.

 Key Features
 ------------